suruchi-suman/book-recommender-chatbot/README.md

    - Make sure your main HTML file is named `index.html`.

 3. **Commit and Push Changes**
-   - If using the web interface, drag and drop your files and click **Commit changes**.
-   - If using Git locally:
-     ```bash
-     git add .
-     git commit -m "Add project files"
-     git push origin main
-     ```

 4. **Enable GitHub Pages**
    - Go to **Settings** in your repository.